The is the second in a series where we interview Pride flag creators. This interview was conducted 3-12 December 2018 over email.

 MM: I saw a lot of Agender flags at Pride this year.
 How does it feel knowing your design took off?
 You mentioned to me ” it even appeared in Snapchat’s bitmojis for June!”
 That’s so cool.

-Salem: A: I’m floored by the results of my action in creating this flag, it has been kind of overwhelming seeing it everywhere and not having any recognition for it, I don’t mind that so much as this was my expectation for how this flag would spread, but as an artist it’s hard to let go of your work as it goes around uncredited, even if it is a bunch of stripes.
-I’ve seen a lot of reactions to the flag ranging from ‘I wish I was agender, it’s my favorite flag!’ to ‘Why is the agender flag soooo ugly’ haha.
-Its definitely a color combination that elicits strong opinions!
+Salem: I’m floored by the reception of my flag, it was at first a little overwhelming seeing something I made suddenly pop up everywhere and not having any recognition for it.
+I don’t mind that so much anymore, as this was my expectation for how this flag would spread.
+I’ve seen a lot of reactions to the flag ranging from ‘I wish I was agender, it’s my favorite flag!’ to ‘Why is the agender flag soooo ugly??’ haha.
+It’s definitely a color combination that elicits strong opinions!
+I’m not sure I would have chosen the same colors had I come up with the flag today.

 MM: Your Agender flag and the Aromantic flag were released the same year using similar colors yours on Feb.
 18, 2014 and theirs on Nov.
 15, 2014 (they are nonbinary).
 Do you know if your flag was an influence?
 Was there queer discourse going on about green at the time?